mist64/cbmbus_doc/4 Standard Serial.md

 #### 28: Data is not valid
 ![](docs/cbmbus/serial-29.png =601x131)
-The last step of the last bit also has the sender pulling CLK and releasing DATA.
+Like for the previous bits, the last step of the last bit has the sender pulling CLK and releasing DATA.

 From now on, the DATA line will be operated by the receivers again.